adrianyau/Final-Capstone-Project/README.md

      - Research Director (3-5)
        - Lead research and development projects
        - Set agendas, oversee progresses, and manage reserch teams
-       - Innovate new products to the market
+       - Innovate new products for the market
      - Research Scientist (1-3)
        - Conduct experiments and investigations to develop new products or improve existing products
        - Plan research, analyze data, and publish findings